Government Shutdown Resources

 Will the Federal Emergency Management Agency (FEMA) be operating if there is a natural disaster?

-During prior shutdowns, most of FEMA's workforce was able to be dispatched to emergencies, but their funding source–the Disaster Relief Fund–is currently under extreme stress and in urgent need of additional funds.
-Employees at FEMA are not expected to be put on furlough; however, limited funds may impact FEMA’s ability to respond fully to an emergency.
+During prior shutdowns, most of FEMA's workforce was able to be dispatched to emergencies, but their funding source – the Disaster Relief Fund – remains under extreme stress and in urgent need of additional funds.
+Employees at FEMA are not expected to furloughed; however, limited funds may impact FEMA’s ability to respond fully to an emergency.
 FEMA is currently limiting rebuilding projects in order to preserve funds for life-saving emergency response.

 How will this affect environmental protection and cleanup?